suntong/dbab--pre1.3.3/src/README.md

 The `dbab-chk-list` can help you to check if your own list is already covered by pgl.yoyo.org.

+## DHCP-ADD-WPAD

+he `dhcp-add-wpad` will take the content in `/etc/dbab.proxy` as the host name of the squid caching server, as well as taking the content in `/etc/dbab.addr` as the IP address of `dhcp` server, then enable the automatic WPAD service within the system, with the help of the DNS and DHCP server.

 ## FILES

 * /etc/dbab.addr: